jakobharder/anno1800-city-variations/mods/addon-city-variations/README.md

 The buildings function and unlock the same as their normal counterparts, but with decreased range.
 The buildings do not count as quest objectives.

-- Department, Furniture and Drug Store
+- Department, Furniture and Drug Store (-25 range, 25% consumpion)
 - Store Warehouse (+ skins for all mall types)
 - Ornamental mall (+ skins for all mall types)
-- Courtyard Restaurant
+- Restaurant, Cafe and Bar (-5 range)

 Only with DLC `The High Life` and DLC `Tourist Season`.
 Can be disabled with iMYA tweaks.